 In 2007, the NC legislature funded the University Cancer Research Fund (UCRF - ucrf.unc.edu), to be used for cancer research at University of North Carolina Hospitals (www.unchealthcare.org) and the UNC Lineberger Comprehensive Cancer Center (LCCC - unclineberger.org).
 The mission of the UCRF is to save lives and reduce suffering from cancer, and one of its first priorities was to establish The UNC Health Registry/Cancer Survivorship Cohort (HR/CSC) to aid research into cancer survivorship.

-If you are already a participant in the study, thank you so much for your ongoing contribution.
-We appreciate the valuable time and energy you give us and our researchers are working hard with the information you have volunteered to stop cancer entirely as well as to help make current treatments more effective and bearable for you, your loved ones and generations to come.
+The Health Registry would like to thanks all current and past participants in the study.
+Thank you so much for your lasting contribution.
+We appreciate the valuable time and energy you gave us and our researchers are working hard with the information you have volunteered to stop cancer entirely as well as to help make current treatments more effective and bearable for you, your loved ones and generations to come.

-Patients that would like to participate in the UNC Health Registry/Cancer Survivorship Cohort (HR/CSC) sign Informed Consent and HIPAA Documents after careful review with our recruiters.
-The signed forms are stored securely in HR/CSC records and paper copies of the informed consent and HIPAA documents are given to the participants.
+Patients that participated in the UNC Health Registry/Cancer Survivorship Cohort (HR/CSC) signed Informed Consent and HIPAA Documents after careful review with our recruiters.
+The signed forms are stored securely in HR/CSC records and paper copies of the informed consent and HIPAA documents were given to the participants.
 The valuable, de-identified information volunteered from our patients is collected in the Lineberger Data and Biospecimen Repository and made available to researchers to further the research aims that will ultimately make a difference in cancer diagnosis, treatment and survivorship.

 Para ver esta información en Español, haga clic aqui.